The first Pope I loved

 Neither did he rock the boat by challenging the male monopoly on the priesthood, and he backtracked on a highly symbolic proposal to allow priests to officiate blessings of same-sex unions—on the understanding that this was not equivalent to marriage.
 This tacit acceptance of inequality ultimately jarred with Pope Francis’ message of social justice.

 Yet one must recognise that, unlike others in his flock, he resolutely scorned the far right’s appropriation of Catholic traditional values.
 Nor did he condone the denial of the Eucharist to Catholic pro-choice leaders like Joe Biden.
-He even described Italian radical and pro-choice activists Emma Bonino as one of Italy’s one of "Italy’s forgotten greats" for her advocacy of human and migrant rights.
+He even described Italian radical and pro-choice activists Emma Bonino as one of "Italy’s forgotten greats" for her advocacy of human and migrant rights.

 Ironically, his last official meeting was with J.D.
 Vance, a Catholic traditionalist who stands on the opposite side of the spectrum.